framsouza/github-assistant/README.md

 # GitHub Assistant

-Ask questions about your GitHub repository using RAG and natural language.
+Easily ask questions about your GitHub repository using RAG.

-**Disclaimer**

-That's not a production ready code, if you want to use this in production, make sure to:
-- add Metadata on chunks using LLM
-- Add personalized Prompts
-- Evaluate other embeedings model
-- Ensure you perform LLM output evaluation

-_Remember, good data in, good data out._
+### Key Considerations:
+- **Quality of Data**: The output is only as good as the input—ensure your data is clean and well-structured.
+- **Chunk Size**: Proper chunking of data is crucial for optimal performance.
+- **Performance Evaluation**: Regularly assess the performance of your RAG-based application.

-This project allows you to interact with a specific GitHub repository as if you were having a conversation with it.
-Essentially, you can pose questions about the code directly to the repository.
+This project allows you to interact directly with a GitHub repository and leverage semantic search to understand the codebase.
+Ask specific questions about the repository's code and receive meaningful, context-aware responses.

-Tools:
-- **Elasticsearch**: Vector Database
+### Components
+**Elasticsearch**: Serves as the vector database for efficient storage and retrieval of embeddings.
-- **LlamaIndex**: Framework for building LLM application
+**LlamaIndex**: A framework for building applications powered by LLM.
-- **HuggingFace**: Host LLM models that can be consumed locally, in this project we're using `sentence-transformers/all-distilroberta-v1` model
+**OpenAI**: Used for both the LLM and generating embeddings.

 ### Architecture

 ![Github RAG](./images/github-rag.png)

-The process involves cloning a GitHub repository locally to the /tmp directory.
-The `SimpleDirectoryReader` is employed to load the cloned repository folder for indexing purposes.
-Additionally, metadata is incorporated to determine the file extensions.
-Subsequently, this metadata is partitioned into nodes and inserted into Elasticsearch which uses a HuggingFace model to generate embeddings from the inserted data.
+The process starts by cloning a GitHub repository locally to the `/tmp` directory.
+The `SimpleDirectoryReader` is then used to load the cloned repository for indexing.
+Documents are split into chunks based on file type, utilizing `CodeSplitter` for code files, along with `JSON`, `Markdown`, and `SentenceSplitters` for other formats.
+After parsing the nodes, embeddings are generated using the `text-embedding-3-large` model and stored in Elasticsearch.
+This setup enables semantic search, allowing us to ask meaningful questions about the code.

 ### Installation